vmware-archive/c-rest-engine/README.md

 Use RPM install command to install the above generated RPM.

-"rpm -ivh trident/build/rpmbuild/RPMS/x86_64/vmware-rest-<version>.x86_64.rpm"
+"rpm -ivh trident/build/rpmbuild/RPMS/x86_64/c-rest-engine-<version>.x86_64.rpm"

 The installed libraries will go in following folder "/usr/lib64/"

-NOTE: If previous version of same RPM is already installed please delete it using the following command "rpm -e vmware-rest"
+NOTE: If previous version of same RPM is already installed please delete it using the following command "rpm -e c-rest-engine"

 2. Using package manager on Photon OS Linux distribution.